vanHeemstraSystems/nix/README.md

 nix
 # Nix

+> Nix is a declarative framework for package management, builds, and deployments.

 Based on "Docker and Nix (DockerCon 2023)" at https://www.youtube.com/watch?v=l17oRkhgqHE

 Based on "Matthew Croughan - What Nix Can Do (Docker Can't) - SCaLE 20x" at https://www.youtube.com/watch?v=6Le0IbPRzOE

-> Nix is a declarative framework for package management, builds, and deployments.
+Based on "Nix in the wild" at https://flox.dev/nixinthewild

 ## 100 - Introduction